All About Temporary Guardianship

 The extent of the incapacitation will determine the authority the court will grant to the temporary guardian.
 For example, suppose the ward cannot care for themselves, manage their property, drive a car, and decide where to live.
 In that case, the court may appoint a guardian over the proposed ward’s person and estate, giving them full authority.

-However, if the person is only partially incapacitated and can do some but not all of the tasks necessary to care for themselves and their property, the court may appoint a guardian with limited powers.
-Should the court find that the potential ward does have the capacity to care for and provide for themself as any reasonable person could, the court will dismiss the application for guardianship.
+However, if the person is only partially incapacitated and can perform some, but not all, of the tasks necessary to care for themselves and their property, the court may appoint a guardian with limited powers.
+Should the court find that the potential ward does have the capacity to care for and provide for themselves as any reasonable person could, the court will dismiss the application for guardianship.

 Call The BB Law Group PLLC If You Have Questions About Temporary Guardianship

-At The BB Law Group PLLC, we understand that needing temporary guardianship likely means you and your family are going through a challenging time.
-Our guardianship attorneys are dedicated to helping families in their time of need.
+At the BB Law Group PLLC, we understand that needing temporary guardianship likely means you and your family are struggling.
+Our guardianship attorneys dedicate themselves to helping families in their time of need.
 If you hire our firm, you can be confident you have a strong legal advocate to answer your questions and seek the best outcome for your case.